dev-tigmansh/library-manage/README.md

 The menu keeps showing up in a loop until option 5 is chosen.

-// How the data is stored
+// How the data is stored:

 The library is just a Python list of lists.
 Each book is stored as: